abdelazizSalah/Port_Swigger_Notes/SQL_Injection/Lab11-BlindSQLi/writeup.md

          1. ![length_brute_force_Intruder](length_brute_force_Intruder.png)
          2. by checking the length of the response, you will see that all responses having the same length, until we reach the 20 response.
          3. this indicates that the password length is 20.
-   4. Then after that we will brute-force the password.
+   3. Then after that we will brute-force the password.
       1. select tracking_id from tracking-table where tracking-id = '1234'' and (select substring(password,1,1) from users where username ='administrator')='a' --
+         1. substring(column, start_idx, number_of_chars)
       2. and we should iterate all alphanumeric characters, and we may also include special characters.
       3. so we can do this again using the intruder:
          1. ![Highlighting_a_for_password_brute_force](Highlighting_a_for_password_brute_force.png)